ds58/Panilla/README.md

 ## I am using your plugin and have a player that crashes when they login to the server.
 Make a GitHub issue on the project's homepage (https://github.com/Ruinscraft/Panilla).
 It would be very helpful if you included a player.dat file from your world/playerdata/player-uuid.dat so that I can take a look at their inventory contents.

+## Compiling
+In order for you to compile Panilla, you will need to use BuildTools created by SpigotMC and build each version of CraftBukkit which is supported by Panilla.
+When you run BuildTools, it will add the dependencies required (CraftBukkit/Bukkit) to your local Maven repository.
+From there, you can compile the project with `mvn package`.
+The output plugin jar file will be `plugin/target/Panilla.jar`.